30 Best and Worst Veggie Burgers

 Per 2.5 oz patty (71 g): 110 calories, 5 g fat (0.5 g saturated fat), 125 mg sodium, 13 g carbs (4 g fiber, 2 g sugar), 2 g protein

 You already know that a good veggie burger can be hard to find, but it can feel impossible if you have a gluten sensitivity or lactose intolerance.
 Hilary's burgers are not only gluten- and dairy-free, they're also free of soy and common allergens.
 Full of whole grains, sweet potatoes, and leafy greens, this burger is sure to please.
 As for Dr. Praeger's, we can't complain that much; we just wish it had a little more satiating protein and healthy fats.
-If you're dairy free, be sure to check out our exclusive report, The Best And Worst Milks and Milk Alternatives.

 Dr. Praeger's Italian Veggie Burger